-7. Where a take-over offer is effected by way of a scheme, the analysis or evaluation should be conducted in the same manner as for a take-over offer.
+7. Where a take-over offer is effected by way of a scheme, the analysis or evaluation should be conducted in the same manner as for a take-over offer unless otherwise directed by the SC.

 Exemptions from mandatory offer obligations